shashank-bhatotia/contact-keeper/README.md

 > Full stack MERN contact manager with React hooks, context & JWT authentication.

 This is the full app.
-The API with documented endpoints is document [here](https://github.com/shashxalt/contact-keeper#contact-keeper-api)
+The API with documented endpoints is documented [here](https://github.com/shashxalt/contact-keeper#contact-keeper-api)

 ## Usage